 • Poor lighting

 • Loose cables

 Many workplaces think that a sign, warning of a hazard such as a wet or uneven floor, is enough for them to avoid liability.
 However, if the sign was not prominent or the hazard could have been fixed before the accident, they may remain liable.

 How do I know if I am eligible to make a workplace slip, trip or fall claim?

-You may be eligible to make a claim if it can be proven that your slip, trip or fall accident was caused as a direct consequence of your employer failing to adhere to health and safety measures in the workplace.
+You may be eligible to make a claim if it can be proven that your fall at work was caused as a direct consequence of your employer failing to adhere to health and safety measures in the workplace.
 Such as:

 • Performing a risk assessment of possible hazards.

 • Failure to clean up or appropriately signpost spillages.

 • Failure to advise on or provide appropriate footwear.